Aaron Judge has done it.

-The New York Yankees outfielder came one step closer to breaking the record Wednesday night against the Toronto Blue Jays.
-Judge has had an outstanding season at the plate, batting .312 and logging 130 RBIs.
-He is one of the reasons New York is among MLB's elite this season.
+Leading off Game 2 of a doubleheader, the New York Yankees outfielder broke Roger Maris' American League home run record with his 62nd home run of the season.
+Judge has had an outstanding season overall at the plate, batting .311 and logging 131 RBIs.
+He is the primary reason New York is among MLB's elite this season.

-Judge needs only one home run to break Maris' 1961 record -- a mark that has stood for six decades and, until Mark McGwire hit 70 in 1998, was the single-season MLB record.
+Judge broke Maris' 1961 record -- a mark that has stood for six decades and, until Mark McGwire hit 70 in 1998, was the single-season MLB record -- in the Yankees' second-to-last game of the season.

 All-time single-season home run list